 Y'all Rock Carbondale was started in 2014 as a way to offer young girls a way to express themselves through songwriting, musicianship, and camaraderie with other women and folks experiencing gender marginalization.
-Now in our sixth year we offer a one-week summer camp, an afterschool program, and a hybrid program/fundraiser Rock Roulette for adult women, trans, and gnc folks.
+Now in our eighth year we offer a one-week summer camp for girls and gender non conforming youth and a hybrid program/fundraiser Rock Roulette for adult women, trans, and gender non conforming folks.

-Our summer camp is one week long, with full day camp programming M-F, a public showcase Sat, and studio recording Sun (all programming/schedule is subject to change annually).
-Our summer camp is volunteer staffed by musicians, academics, artists from the community.
+Our summer camp is volunteer staffed by musicians, academics, and artists from the community.
 Campers experience small group instrument instruction, band practice sessions, workshops in arts, community empowerment, and self esteem, and locally-sourced, homegrown breakfast and lunch.
 Campers need zero musical experience.
 We provide instruments, instruction, and fun.

 Board of Directors